eugenekgn/mobley/README.md

 1) If sofa or side chair was not selected due to the fact that there wasn't tone and texture combination select the most expensive alternatives

 Phase 3
-1) Switch to the cheapest side chair if it is the same color as the Sofa
+1) Switch to the cheapest side chair if it is the same color as the sofa